darskkaa/predicting-options-volatility-by-applying-natural-language-processing-/DEPLOYMENT.md

-# VOLA Engine - Netlify Deployment Guide
+# VOLA Engine - Vercel Deployment Guide

-This guide covers deploying the VOLA Engine to Netlify, a financial analysis tool with FastAPI backend and Next.js frontend.
+This guide covers deploying the VOLA Engine to Vercel, a financial analysis tool with FastAPI backend and Next.js frontend.

 ## Deployment Overview

-Deploy your entire VOLA Engine application (frontend + backend) to Netlify in one deployment.
+Deploy your entire VOLA Engine application (frontend + backend) to Vercel in one deployment.

 ## Prerequisites